 Improving Audio Quality for Skype

-- echo cancellation, skype, static noise
+- static noise

 For many years, Skype has been one of the most popular softphones.
 Since Skype is being used on many brands of hardware and multiple network connections, there are bound to be occasions in which the audio quality is not satisfactory enough.
 We, at SoliCall, are constantly being approached for advice on ways to improve audio quality while using Skype.

 In this post we will focus on the following common quality issues: